DArlegui/Scrimba-React-Projects/README.md

 ### Features

-- Create and manage notes.
+- Create new notes with a default title.
-- Edit notes in Markdown format.
+- Edit notes in a Markdown editor.
+- Delete unwanted notes.
+- Automatically saves changes in real-time using Firebase.
-- Organize notes in the sidebar.
+- Organize and view notes in a sidebar.
-- Responsive layout for a pleasant user experience.
+- Responsive design for various screen sizes.

 ### Technologies Used

-- React: The frontend of the application is built with React, a popular JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-- React-Mde: This library is used for the Markdown editor component.
+- ReactMde: A React Markdown editor.
-- Showdown: Showdown is used to convert Markdown content to HTML for preview.
+- Showdown: A JavaScript Markdown to HTML converter.
-- Nanoid: This library is used to generate unique IDs for notes.
+- Firebase: A cloud-based platform for building web and mobile apps.
+- React Split: A library for creating resizable split views.
+- CSS: Cascading Style Sheets for styling the app.